klaudiosinani/taskbook/readme.md

 ### Copy Item Description

-To copy to the your system's clipboard the description of one or more items, use the `--copy/-y` option followed by the ids of the target items.
+To copy to your system's clipboard the description of one or more items, use the `--copy`/`-y` option followed by the ids of the target items.
 Note that the option will also include the newline character as a separator to each pair of adjacent copied descriptions, thus resulting in a clear and readable stack of sentences on paste.

 ```
 $ tb -y 1 2 3